Microsoft introduces public beta of Internet Explorer

-Ahead of its own development schedule, Microsoft has released the second beta of Internet Explorer 7.
-The program is available for all users wishing to download it.
+Ahead of its own development schedule, Microsoft has released the second beta version of Internet Explorer 7.
+The program is available for all users who wish to download.

-As of February 1, the new beta version of Microsoft's browser, Internet Explorer 7 can be downloaded from the company website.
-Previously, Microsoft had announced that the second beta of IE 7 would be launched in late March.
+From 1 February, the new beta version of Microsoft's browser, Internet Explorer 7 can be downloaded from the company website.
+Previously, Microsoft had announced that the second beta of IE 7 would be launched by the end of March.

 In principle, this draft is aimed at programmers, but can also be downloaded by all interested users.

 "The big news is that it is available to everyone.
-All previous versions have been directed to a smaller audience, "said Margaret Cobb, Internet Explorer product manager at Microsoft.
+All previous versions have been targeting a smaller audience, "said Margaret Cobb, Internet Explorer product manager at Microsoft.

-The new beta version requires installed Service Pack 2 for Windows XP and contains much of the new security features that improve protection against viruses and spyware.
+The new beta version requires to have Service Pack 2 for Windows XP installed and contains much of the new security features that enhance protection against viruses and spyware.

-Microsoft set up a key by emptying easier and faster the cache, tabs (as known in Opera and Firefox) support
+Featured by Microsoft include the easier and faster the cache emptied tabs (known as Opera and Firefox) support functions

-for RSS, search field to the toolbar, and more flexible printing features.
+for RSS, search field to the toolbar, and functions more flexible printing.

 The final version of Internet Explorer 7 will be published towards the end of the year, shortly before the release of Windows Vista.